casmith205/Plant-Tracker/README.md

 # Plant Tracker Application
 ---
 ## About
-An elegant, visually appealing way to track plant health, watering schedule, and whether plant is Indoor/ or Outdoor.
+An elegant, visually appealing way to track plant health, watering schedule, and whether plant is Indoor :house: or Outdoor :tulip:.
+The plant could also hav died and can be found in the Graveyard :skull:.

-Key other features:
+######Key other features:
 * Passport encrypted Username and Password for each plant owner
 * Text message sent to owner when plant needs to be watered via Node-mailer
 * Common plant name lookup in USDA Plant data which is stored in a local DB table